08/10/2018 05:04 PM

 Walls provide the ultimate in privacy and shielding and with the right choice of materials, complement Britain’s natural countryside.
 Authentic stone walling will not only add rustic charm to your outdoor space, it also ages beautifully.
 Walling is also a favoured choice for garden designers looking to introduce an individual stamp on an outdoor space and has many applications beyond just offering a secure perimeter boundary.
 It can be successfully used to create a more intimate and sheltered patio area; build eye catching (and low maintenance) raised beds and can also become the backdrop to a stunning water feature.

 Living walls have been the talk of the landscaping community in recent years and offer an excellent opportunity to create a stunning visual screen, which blends perfectly with the garden landscape.
 A living wall is a self sufficient vertical ‘mini garden’ grown in a panel system that is attached to a free standing frame or to the exterior of a building.
 The plants contained within the wall receive water and nutrients from within the vertical support instead of from the ground.
 Visit the RHS website for more info: www.rhs.org.uk/advice

 A fence provides the perfect screening device as well as a useful boundary marker if you are looking to create distinct zones within the garden.
-Attractive Woven panels or bold Venetian horizontal panels, not only represent excellent stylish screening solutions, they both also benefit from offering striking filtered light effects to deliver a visually stunning focal point within the garden.
+Attractive Hit and Miss or bold Venetian horizontal panels, not only represent excellent stylish screening solutions, they both also benefit from offering striking filtered light effects to deliver a visually stunning focal point within the garden.